gquittet/graceful-server/README.md

 ✔ It manages the connections of your API.

-✔ It avoid boilerplate codes.
+✔ It avoids boilerplate codes.

 ✔ Kubernetes compliant.